 That’s an approach more and more companies are taking.

-Today, by bringing discovery in-house and mandating the use of cloud-based discovery software to all its outside law firms, Walmart has unified hundreds of outside counsel users on the same discovery platform, reduced the average time to start review from days to minutes, secured discovery data with strict user permissioning, and massively reduced the data requiring review by outside counsel.
+Today, by bringing discovery in-house and mandating the use of cloud-based discovery software to all its outside law firms, the company has unified hundreds of outside counsel users on the same discovery platform, reduced the average time to start review from days to minutes, secured discovery data with strict user permissioning, and massively reduced the data requiring review by outside counsel.

 “We’re able to reduce data needing outside counsel review by 98 percent.
 Outside counsel only get the stuff that really matters.”

-Veolia and Walmart aren’t alone.
+These in-house legal teams aren't alone aren’t alone.
 Thanks to the proliferation of easy-to-use, easy-to-implement legal technology, corporate legal departments are now quickly scaling up to handle more and more tasks that used to be given over to outside counsel—and taking control over their data and their costs in the process.